๐ŸฆBiological Anthropology

 Prehensile Tail (in Some Species)

-Compare: Grasping hands vs. prehensile tails—both solve the problem of secure arboreal movement, but prehensile tails evolved only in New World monkeys while grasping hands are universal to primates.
-If an FRQ asks about convergent versus shared ancestral traits, this is a useful distinction.
+Compare: Grasping hands vs. prehensile tails.
+Both solve the problem of secure arboreal movement, but prehensile tails evolved only in New World monkeys while grasping hands are shared across all primates.
+If a question asks about convergent versus shared ancestral (homologous) traits, this is a useful distinction: grasping hands are ancestral to the primate order, while prehensile tails are a derived feature of one lineage.

 Sensory Adaptations